mroonga/mroonga/doc/source/developer/debug.rst

 .. note::

-   If you build one of them for debugging, the size of structures etc. might be different, and you might not be able to load mroonga, or assertions don't work in running.
+   If you build one of them for debugging, the size of structures etc. might be different, and you might not be able to load Mroonga, or assertions don't work in running.

 How to build MySQL for debugging
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^